thanhtvt/ML-DL-projects/README.md

 # ML-DL-projects
- A repo where all of my ML, DL projects gathered
+ A repo where all of my ML, DL projects gathered as I was so lazy to divide them into different repositories.